Tensions rise in migrant standoff at Poland-Belarus border

 Some of the migrants are not aware of where they are, believing they were in Germany and appeared to have been “very disinformed by Belarusian soldiers and guards," the man said.

-At least eight deaths among the migrants have been recorded by Polish and Belarusian authorities, most of them in Poland.
+At least eight migrant deaths have been recorded by Polish and Belarusian authorities, most of them in Poland.

 “We do not know what else Lukashenko’s regime will come up with — this is the reality," Morawiecki said, praising the guards' work.

-Poland has received strong signals of solidarity from inside the EU as well as the United States in the confrontation with Belarus.
+Poland has received strong signals of solidarity from the EU as well as Washington in the confrontation with Belarus.

 Germany’s outgoing interior minister, Horst Seehofer, said all EU countries “must stand together, because Lukashenko is using people’s fates — with the support of Russian President Vladimir Putin — to destabilize the West.”